npmcdn-to-unpkg-bot/RDFBrowser/README.md

 #Quickstart & Shared Hosting

 You can choose the pre-built releases on [Pre-Built Realeses and Source Code](https://github.com/okgreece/RDFBrowser/releases/) if you want to quickstart your new app.
-Just extract the zipped files, change Endpoint AND User credentials and you are ready to go!
+Just extract the zipped files, change Endpoint AND User Login settings and you are ready to go!